bakonaanlong/FInancial-Investment-Analysis/README.md

 FEATURES

-Clear and concise insights.
+- Clear and concise insights.
-Interactive buttons for navigation.
+- Interactive buttons for navigation.
-Visualizations: Bar charts, trendlines, stars and KPIs.
+- Visualizations: Bar charts, trendlines, stars and KPIs.
-Key Insights:
+- Key Insights:
 - E-commerce was the best best choice if you don't to stress the brain
 - Content Creation required the lost daily time commitment to learn

 TECHNOLOGIES USED

--Google Sheets for Cleaning and Preprocessing
+- Google Sheets for Cleaning and Preprocessing
--My Brain for brainstorming
+- My Brain for brainstorming
--Google Looker Studio for Visualization
+- Google Looker Studio for Visualization

 DATA SOURCE